Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 * Configure auto-scaling on your resources so that you can quickly scale even with unpredictable bursting.

+> 📖 Read more in [Azure Well-Architected Framework - Scaling up and scaling out],
-> 📖 Read more in [Application Architecture Guide - Design to scale out] and
+> [Application Architecture Guide - Design to scale out], and
 > [Application Architecture Guide - Autoscaling].

 ## Loose coupling